Brandon Jones

 Damn Good Photography

-"The Secret of Hollywood" is not based upon a quality color grade or a curated LUT.
-Simply put: The secret of Hollywood? — damn good photography.
+"The Secret of Hollywood" isn't a solid color grade or a coveted LUT.
+It's damn good photography.